MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 Okay, but what does this achieve?

+Well, to be able to appreciate it we have to look a bit deeper into what we're actually sending with curl.

-Well, if we tell curl to be verbose with the `-v` flag, we get a lot of useful information, so we run `curl -v localhost:8080`:
+If we tell curl to be verbose with the `-v` flag, we get a lot of useful information, so we run `curl -v localhost:8080`:

 ```sh
 /code # curl -v localhost:8080